 Commissioner Scully reported that Joe Beek has made significant progress had been made in securing grant funding for the replacement of ferry boats.
 He noted that two specific grants were identified.
-He reported that the Carl Moyer Grant has been approved which is designed to decommission old engines and replace vessels.
-He noted that staff were also pursuing a joint grant from the California Air Resources Board and the South Coast Air Quality Management Grant which could provide approximately \$8 million in funding.
-He noted that discussions with Mr. Beek indicated strong progress, with verbal assurances that funding would be allocated specifically for the Newport Ferry.
-He advised that Mr. Beek has engaged a marine architect in San Diego who had previously worked on hybrid and electric ferries in San Francisco with the intent to construct new ferries identical in size and appearance to the current fleet.
-He acknowledged discussions with the City regarding the placement of power infrastructure for ferry charging and announced an agreement had been reached on the location of meters and larger power supplies.
+He reported that the a Carl Moyer Grant has been approved which is designed to decommission old engines and replace vehicles/vessels.
+He noted that staffthe Balboa Island Ferry Company were also pursuing a joint grant from the California Air Resources Board and the South Coast Air Quality Management Grant which could provide approximately \$8 million in funding.
+He Commissioner Scully noted that discussions with Mr. Beek indicated strong progress, with verbal assurances that funding would be allocated specifically for the Newport Ferry.
+He advised that Mr. Beek has engaged a marine architect in San Diego who had previously worked on hybrid and electric ferries in San Francisco with the intent to construct design new ferries identical in size and appearance to the current fleet.
+He acknowledged positive discussions with the City regarding the placement of power infrastructure for ferry charging and announced an agreement had been reached on the location of meters and the larger power supplies infrastructure.
 He noted that when the grants are finalized the project would proceed into the architectural and construction phases.